melissaesantos/Melissa-Santos-Page/lab-report-1-week-2.md

 ![Image](copies.png)

 ## Step 5: Setting an SSH Key
 When logging in or running `scp` we always have to input our password which can become really frustrating and time consuming.
 Well luckily there is an easy fix which is by creating SSH Keys!
-In  order to do this you should run this to set it up:
+In  order to do this you should run ```ssh-keygen``` this to set it up:
 ![Image](sshKey.png)

 This has now created two files